vsteve96/SaveTheWorld/README.md

 - There were no submit confirmation page included on the website, so I added a "Thank you" page for improved user experience.

+## Known Issues

+- After running the Google Lighthouse testing on the pages, the result is still showing lower performance score, due to "not properly sized images"
+- After many resizing and conversion attempts, the images now appear sharp and their size is relatively small, but I still couldn't achieve higher score above the current value.

 ## 404 Page ##

 The project contains a 404 error page, that follows the website's overall design, and makes it easy for the users to go back to the Home page.